 Hua Hin Railway Station

-The beautiful old Hua Hin railway station was built back in days of King Rama VI and is one of the oldest railway stations in Thailand.
+The beautiful old Hua Hin railway station was built back in days of King Rama VI.
+It is one of the oldest railway stations in Thailand.
 If you are coming to Hua Hin from Bangkok by train then you will stop right at this station.
 It features unique architecture including the famous Royal Waiting Room.

-There are many shops located nearby with all types of Thai food served fresh and taxis available to take you to wherever you need to go.
+There are many shops located nearby with all types of Thai food served fresh.
+Taxis available to take you to wherever you need to go.

-The Khao Takiab area is a very popular tourist destination in Hua Hin and is located 7 kilometers from the city center.
+Khao Takiab area is a very popular tourist destination in Hua Hin and is located 7 kilometers from the city center.
 Featuring a long beautiful beach and mountain views with horseback riding and other family fun activities at the beach many nice seafood restaurants.
 There are many hotels and condos for rent such as this Beautiful Khao Takiab Beach Condo along the beach offering beautiful views of the beach, mountains, and around Khao Takiab.
 Located in Khao Takiab is a very nice beach side golf course for vacationers that love to golf.
-Taxi service is available leaving every 15 minutes to Hua Hin city for those without a car that would like to go to one of the nice shopping malls in Hua Hin such as Market Village or the new Bluport Luxury Resort Mall.
+Taxi service is available leaving every 15 minutes to Hua Hin city for those without a car.
+Taxis can take you to one of the nice shopping malls in Hua Hin such as Market Village or the new Bluport Luxury Resort Mall.

 Monkey Mountain is located at the beach in Khao Takiab and gets its name from the 100’s of monkeys living around the temple at the top of the mountain.
 You can access the temple by driving or walking and worth a visit to see the great views of Hua Hin and Khao Takiab beaches and the wild monkeys roaming around the temple.
 It may not be wise to feed the monkeys while there as some could get aggressive with the food if you run out.
 Best to just look and take photos.

-The beaches of Khao Takiab are less crowded then in central Hua Hin and offer long stretches’ to walk and enjoy the scenery and stop at any one of the shops for drinks, snacks, or a full meal.
+Nice beaches of Khao Takiab are less crowded then in central Hua Hin.
+Theynd offer long stretches’ to walk and enjoy the scenery and stop at any one of the shops for drinks, snacks, or a full meal.

 Plearnwan is a popular vintage village of Hua Hin’s past and is free to enter and tour around.
 It features a lovely two story wooden building with many little shops with different Thai foods and interesting things that may be purchased.
 The site is filled with decorations from the past and offers great photo opportunities while visiting.
 Plearnwan is centrally located of the main road between soi 38 and soi 40 across from the Klai Kangwon Palace.